Biochemical-Networks/filament-sliding/README.txt

 which can move under influence of passive diffusion or external forces, and to quantify the friction between the filaments caused by the crosslinkers.

+### HOW TO COMPILE ###

+I have created the executables using CodeBlocks and g++.
+Make sure to run "addGitHash.sh" before every compile (include it in the build process).
+When compiling on a system where git is not available, this should first be broken out of the Log class.

 ### HOW TO RUN ###

 Set the parameter values in the file named parameters.txt (different name can be set by passing it to the constructor of Input).